tervahagn/SL-DC-garlic-hub/README.md

 > **Note**: Garlic-Hub is under active development.
 This version is intended for evaluation and testing purposes.
 For production use, we recommend closely monitoring progress and providing feedback.

 > **Feature Freeze: Currently Working on:**
->- fixing errors
+>- fixing errors and testing
->- writing unit tests

 ![Garlic-Hub Mediapool Screenshot](docs/media/showcase.gif)